Anku5hk/Programmers_guide_to_Python/book.md

 **Parameters**:</br>
   * *object* object: Any object.
 #####
-**Explanation**: Returns a list of names in current local scope or a list of object attributes.
+**Explanation**: Returns a list containing names of variables/functions/classs in a object.
+This function also works on modules, as modules are also objects.
 ```Python
 ## names under current local scope
 print(dir())